alexgooding/auto-drummer/README.md

 ## Prerequisites

 To use the single file distribution, it must be opened on Windows OS.
-The distribution may run on Linux OS and Mac OS through Wine, although this is untested.
+The distribution also runs on Linux OS and Mac OS through Wine.
 Download Wine from https://www.winehq.org/.
-To run Auto Drummer enter
+This is the recomended method to run Auto Drummer on non-Windows systems.
+When Wine is installed enter

 ```
 wine Auto Drummer.exe